Amygdala Function: Psychology Behind Fight Or Flight

 In other studies, researchers used mice to study the role of the amygdala in fear.
 According to related research documentation, they worked with mice that had intact amygdalae.
 The experiment generally consisted of a researcher playing a tone and then giving the mouse an uncomfortable shock on their feet.
 Thus, they conditioned the mice to associate the tone with the shock.
 After repeated incidences of playing the tone and delivering the shock, the mice began to display fear as soon as the tone was played.

 As a follow-up experiment, researchers used mice that had lesions on their amygdalae and repeated the steps of playing the tone and delivering the foot shock.
-The mice in this test group reportedly weren't able to remember that the tone came before the shock, and didn't display fear at the sound of the tone.
+The mice in this test group reportedly weren't able to remember that the tone came before the shock, and didn't display the same behavioral responses of fear at the sound of the tone.

-A “handy” model of the brain that demonstrates the fight or flight response
+A “handy” model of the brain that demonstrates fight or flight response to fear

 The hand model can be shown as follows: Place one of your hands up and put your thumb in the middle of your palm.
 Then curl your fingers over the top of your thumb.
 Your knuckles should for this experiment, be facing forward.
 Your palm and fingers can represent your brain, and your wrist can represent your spinal cord.